Yushikuni/VelocityOfPlayer_UE5/README.md

 # VelocityOfPlayer_UE5

-This component is in C++ for UE5.4.4
+This component is in BP for UE5.4.4

 ### How to aply:
 1. Make sure that this component is included in charcter
 	1. Get on main character
 	2. Click on Add button
-	3. Add component -> Velocity_CharacterMovement
+	3. Add component -> Velocity_CharacterMovementBP
 2. Build
 3. Run